aleferna12/colorir/docs/source/index.rst

 >>> pygame_palette.red
 RGB(255, 0, 0)
 >>> pygame_palette.green
-Hex('#00ff00')

-This makes it easy to configure colorir to work with any color format right out of the box!

-By default, the default color format is lowercase hex strings, like what you expect to find working with web development or matplotlib.

->>> from colorir import config, WEB_COLOR_FORMAT
->>> config.DEFAULT_COLOR_FORMAT = WEB_COLOR_FORMAT # Change default back to web-compatible
->>> web_palette = Palette.load("css")
->>> web_palette.red
-Hex('#ff0000')
+RGB(0, 255, 0)  # The green hex code is now converted to RGB format

 It is worth noting that all color classes inherit either ``tuple`` or ``str``, meaning that no conversion is needed when passing them to other frameworks such as PyGame, Kivy and HTML embedding templates like Jinja.

 For more information, see the :doc:`examples` and consult colorir's :doc:`api`.